metio/ilo/docs/content/compose/_index.md

 date: 2020-04-13
 ---

 The `ilo compose` command allows interacting with complex build environments, e.g. your project requires a database in order to be build.
-It integrates with widely used tools such as [docker-compose](https://docs.docker.com/compose/) in order to re-use as much existing infrastructure as possible. `ilo compose` will delegate most of its work to one of the supported [runtimes](./runtimes).
+It integrates with widely used [tools](./runtimes) such as [docker-compose](https://docs.docker.com/compose/) in order to re-use as much existing infrastructure as possible.

 ```shell script
 [you@hostname project-dir]$ ilo compose